panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 [Open the demo](https://codesandbox.io/s/use-state-fixed-zz78r).
 Click "Increase async" then right away "Increase sync" buttons.
 The `counter` displays the correct value `2`.

 ## 4. Conclusion

-A closure is a function that captures variables from the place where it is defined (or its lexical scope).

-A good understanding of closures is the first requirement to efficiently use React hooks and avoid stale closures.

 The stale closure problem occurs when a closure captures outdated variables.
 An efficient way to solve stale closures is to correctly set the dependencies of React hooks.
 Or, in case of stale state, use a functional way to update the state.